yacosta738/yacosta738.github.io/src/pages/blog/maximizing-productivity-and-alignment-with-okrs-a-guide-to-setting-and-achieving-objectives.md

 ---
-title: "OKRs: Boosting Productivity and Alignment"
+title: 'OKRs: Boosting Productivity and Alignment'
 description: In this article, we explore the benefits and best practices of using Objectives and Key Results (OKRs) as a goal-setting framework.
 OKRs provide a clear structure and focus for teams and individuals, helping them to